10 top tips for travelling with childrenJanuary 3, 2020

 3. Consult your children

 Keeping your children in the loop with regards to your holiday plans will help maximise the chances of them behaving and cooperating during the trip.
 It’s also worth letting them have a say in some of the plans too.

 With a tablet amongst your belongings, you’ll have no problem keeping your children entertained during the flight.
 Load it with their favourite games, films and books, and relax as they immerse themselves.
-And if you’re worried about you child spending too much time staring at a screen, parental control app Screen Time lets you to put a limit on it.
+And if you’re worried about your child spending too much time staring at a screen, parental control app Screen Time lets you put a limit on it.

 Don’t fall into the trap of packing everything your children use at home.
 There are kids everywhere in the world, so if you find you’re missing something you need, chances are you’ll be able to buy it at your destination.